Maroulas: Archaeological discoveries, buildings, temples

 Two cemeteries of the palatial period of Minoan period have been revealed in the area.
-The findings of the cemeteries are exhibited at the Archaeological Museum of Rethymno.
+The finds from the cemeteries are exhibited at the Archaeological Museum of Rethymno.

 The Venetians built two towers, which are still preserved, and other buildings with battlements.
 There are several coats of arms on the doors of buildings.
 In 1630 Turks settled in Maroulas.
 Visitors can see a mill, large arched doors of the Venetian mansions, narrow streets, and arches.

 The 'Temple of Prophet Elias', built at the top of the hill, has extensive views to the Cretan Sea.